misterunix/basicbots/documentation/BASICBOTS.md

 ~/go/src/gobasic$
 ```

-The `FOR` on line 10 assignes the variable I the value of 1 and sets the limit to 5.
+The `FOR` on line 10 assigns the variable I the value of 1 and sets the limit to 5.
 This is the start of the loop.
 The lines following the `FOR` will execute until the loop is finished.
 The `NEXT I` causes the execution to transfer back to line 10 where I will be incremented by 1 and start the loop again.
-Once I equals 5 the `NEXT` statement will transfer exececution to the next line.
+Once I equals 5 the `NEXT` statement will transfer execution to the next line.
-In this case will be the `END` and program will terminate.
+In this case, will be the `END` and the program will terminate.

-Lets show that it is actuall incrementing.
-We will modified the `PRINT` state to include the variable I.
+Let's show that it is incrementing.
+We will modify the `PRINT` state to include variable I.

 ```
 10 FOR I = 1 TO 5